bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Sflow Example Task
 -------------------------

-There is another example of the platform performance.
+This is another example of the platform functionality.
 It represents the processing workflow developed for the demonstration task that is responsible for collecting `sFlow <http://www.sflow.org/>`_ information.
 The aggregated information can be valuable for monitoring the current traffic and predicting of possible problems.
 The solution represents a scalable system for aggregation of big data in continuous streams.
 That is extreamly important for large computer systems and platforms.

 The suggested processing pipeline includes an input module, a batch processing module and an output module.
 Within the platform, the data are transported with T-streams.

-As an external data source, an sFlow reporter takes place.
+An sFlow reporter is an external data source in our example task.
 It sends data to the system in CSV format.

 The CSV data are transformed by the input module and sent for processing to the batch processing module.
-The data that can not be parsed by the input module are sent to the output module for incorrect data without processing.
+The data that can not be parsed by the input module are treated as incorrect and sent straight to the output module without processing.

-The processed data are stored in the PostgreSQL database.
-It is exported from the platform via the output module with the streams of SQL-database type.
+Processed data are saved in the PostgreSQL database.
+Output module with the streams of SQL-database type exports it from the platform.

 A complete pipeline can be rendered as in the diagram below: